Syncthing Relay

 Privacy and limits

-- Data exchanged through the relay stays end-to-end encrypted between Syncthing devices.
+- Data exchanged through the relay remains end-to-end encrypted between Syncthing devices.

-- The relay cannot inspect the content of files passed through it.
+- The relay cannot inspect the content of transmitted files.

-- However, a relay does see some metadata required to operate, in particular device IDs and IP addresses used for the connection.
+- However, a relay does see some metadata required for operation, especially device IDs and IP addresses used for the connection.

-- The relay operator can also see the volume of traffic going through the service.
+- The relay operator can also see the volume of traffic passing through the service.

-- A public relay improves connectivity but does not replace good network configuration or a direct connection when one is available.
+- A public relay improves connectivity, but it does not replace proper network configuration or a direct connection when one is possible.

 Use cases